 The Service Health dashlet in the Network Health dashboard uses KPIs to show service states.

-The Affected Services KPI indicates that there are several unhealthy services in the network.
+The Unhealthy Services KPI indicates that there are several unhealthy services in the network.

-The Service Configuration Health dashlet indicates that three of the services are misaligned from the templates used to create them.
+The Misaligned Services KPI indicates that one of the services is misaligned from the template used to create it.